Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes: Derivation of specific expressions for the JCM and quantum Rabi model

-Following the `recipe' of \cite{TwyIrish2022} for obtaining the semiclassical limit requires a series of transformations.
+Here we demonstrate how the Hamiltonian of Eq.~\eqref{H_orig} is separated into semiclassical and quantum terms and derive the specific forms of $H_{sc}(t)$ and $H_q^I(t)$.
+Following the `recipe' of \cite{TwyIrish2022} for obtaining the semiclassical limit, two transformations are carried out.
 First, the Hamiltonian is written in the interaction picture with respect to the field, using the operator $\op{U}(t) = e^{-i \omega_0 t \adag \a}$: